August 23, 2017 · Meisha Bochicchio

 As you can see, mobile sales and revenue were through the roof in 2017 compared to 2016, despite a slight drop in overall traffic to the website.
 Mobile sales were up 134.5% Y/Y and mobile revenue was up 146.3% for just this one client.
 Amazing!

 The catch?
 Having a frictionless mobile presence from start to finish.
-This will include using a responsive or other mobile-friendly website design for the front-end of the transaction and having a mobile-first booking engine experience.
+This will include using a responsive or other mobile-friendly hotel website design for the front-end of the transaction and having a mobile-first booking engine experience.

 The client mentioned above actually implemented the new mobile-first version of our GuestDesk booking engine and the results have been outstanding overall, but especially when we consider the increase in conversion rate specific to mobile.